d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

   Size of logical volume myvg0/music changed from 100.00 MiB (25 extents) to 200.00 MiB (50 extents).
   Logical volume myvg0/music successfully resized.
 ```
 Afterwards the file system needs to be enlarged as well, this is possible with the resize2fs command for ext filesystems and xfs_growfs for xfs filesystems.
+To do it in just one step you could have given the -r option within the previous lvextend command.
 ```bash
 student@linux-ess:~$ sudo resize2fs /dev/mapper/myvg0-music
 resize2fs 1.46.5 (30-Dec-2021)